GovAlta/dcp-monorepo/apps/common-capabilities/data/README.md

 You can add additional sample CSV files for development.
 Simply add to the existing CommonCapabilitiesSamples.csv file or add a new file to the CSV_fileNames array under the dev option in the python.

 ### 3) Convert to JSON

+  1. **Visual Studio Code**
     * Open CSV2JSON.py with Visual Studio Code.

     * Edit "ProductionData" True or False.
 This will change input files and output Directories (edit those if required). outputDirectories and CSV_fileNames are arrays.
 It will skip non-existing folder/files.

     * Using Visual Studio Code, run the python code.

+  2. **CMD line**
+    Usage: python csv2json.py <[P,D]> <output_path>"
+    P = Production
+    D = Development
+    The default will run with what is saved in the CSV2JSON.py - currently set to run to development mode.
+You would need to add an valid output directory to make this work for you.

+    OR
+    **python csv2json.py D c:\myPath\CommonServices**  (must be an pre-existing path)

 ### Notes
   #### CommonCapabilitiesFields.csv